Poultry Pack 4-H Club

 About the club

 Each year, each youth will be expected to complete a project.
 This can include one of the projects that will be incorporated into our designated curriculum or it can be designed specifically for the student.
 Activities we will have the opportunity to participate in will include the Poultry Judging Team, Avian Bowl Team and Youth Market Turkey Show.

-Congratulations to Lauren, Lee and JoJo who placed first in their presentation categories for Wake County.
+Congratulations to Lauren, Lee and JoJo, who placed first in their presentation categories for Wake County.
 They will be doing their presentations at District Activity Day (DAD) June 22, 2019 which will be in Wake County this year on NC State’s campus.
-Registration for DAD must be completed by May 24, 2019.

 Scott Hall, Rm.
 216 (changed to Vet School for Aug.
 30th & Sept.
 27, 2019)

 216 Scott Hall is behind the main entrance.
 Use the stairs on either side of the main entrance (silver doors).
 Stay straight at the bottom of the stairs.
 Use the first stairs on your left (white railings) to come up to 216.

 To drop off and pick up, you can temporarily park in the State Employees Credit Union (SECU) lot at 2802 Hillsborough Street, Raleigh, NC 27607.

 The mission of 4-H is to assist youth, and adults working with those youth, to gain additional knowledge, life skills and attitudes that will further their development as self-directing, contributing and productive members of society.